 Brooklyn-based ice cream wizard Sam Mason cooks the honey in this ice cream recipe until it’s basically smoking, and you’re going to wonder if any of your other cooking mistakes might be able to be turned into something so delicious.
 Bonus: he also showed us a thoroughly browned butter and sage ice cream, too.

-This herbaceous, lemony granita is super simple to bring together, and you don’t even need an ice cream maker to make it.
+This herbaceous, lemony granita is easy to whip together, and you don’t even need an ice cream maker to make it.
 You can serve it without the strawberries, too, if you're not feeling the out-of-season-flavorless-rock thing.

 We put Milk Bar’s Christina Tosi and Action Bronson in a kitchen together, and this unholy delight came out of it.
 Tosi’s signature Cereal Milk ice cream blended with Action’s signature baklava (and some smoky bacon fat, because fuck it) creates a true work of art.